 Step 3.
 Accessing Atom Text Editor on CentOS.

-Once installed, next you can start Atom by searching for it Unity Dash.
+Once installed, next you can start Atom by searching for it in Unity Dash.
 If the app icon doesn’t show up, try logging out and logging back in.

 Congratulations!
 You have successfully installed Atom.
 Thanks for using this tutorial for installing Atom Text Editor in CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official Atom Text Editor website.
+For additional help or useful information, we recommend you check the official Atom Text Editor website.